amal-ghamdi/CUQI-Book-test/chapter01/introduction_overview_of_cuqipy.md

   * Analyzing the solution of Bayesian inverse problems

 **placeholder for image of CUQIpy components-the three columns**

+### Why CUQIpy? <a class="anchor" id="why-cuqipy"></a>
+CUQIpy is built to address the need for:
+  - A unified framework for solving Bayesian inverse problems across various scientific and engineering applications
+  - A platform for modeling, solving and analyzing the solution of Bayesian inverse problems
+  - A tool that can be used for both research and teaching
+  - A tool that can be used by both beginners and advanced users
+  - A tool that combines classical and advanced and scalable numerical methods for solving Bayesian inverse problems
+  - A tool that is implemented purely in Python with minimal dependencies and can be easily maintained and integrated with other tools

 ### CUQIpy modules <a class="anchor" id="cuqipy-modules"></a>
 * CUQIpy consists of many modules for modeling, solving, and analyzing Bayesian inverse problems.